axocomm/lambda.codes/README.md

     ```
     gulp build
     ```

 	You may also start watching resources for automatic compilation with `gulp d`.

 * Run the server

     ```
-    python -m app
+    DEBUG=true python -m app
     ```

+    The `DEBUG` environment variable being set will run the server in debug mode and disable HTML minification.

-    You can specify an alternate directory for pages by setting the `PAGE_DIR` environment variable before running the server.
+    You can also specify an alternate directory for pages by setting the `PAGE_DIR` environment variable before running the server.

 At this point the application should be available at `http://localhost:5000`.

 ## Testing